shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 	})(i);
 }
 ```
-See how much extra code we need to add to make it work ?
-Also, this piece of code is unreadable for those are new to JavaScript.
+Above code now became unreadable and totally fancy to a new developer.
+Now we know why the word **"fancy"** is here.

-ES6 introduces block scoping in JavaScript using the keyword `let`.
+ES6 introduces block scoping in JavaScript using a keyword `let`.
 If we write our first example, using `let`:

 ```javascript
 if(true){